-'''

-./waf --run scratch/first
+./waf --run scratch/myfirst

-'''

-Just as you have seen previously, you may see some messages from Waf and then the "Compilation finished successfully" with some number of messages from the running program.
+Just as you have seen many times before, you will see some messages from Waf and then the "Build finished successfully" with some number of messages from the running program.

-When it ran, the program will have created a file named first.tr.
+When it ran, the program will have created a file named myfirst.tr.
 Because of the way that Waf works, the file is not created in the local directory, it is created at the top-level directory of the repository by default.
 If you want to control where the traces are saved you can use the --cwd option of Waf to specify this.
-We have not done so, thus we need to change into the top level directory of our repo and take a look at the ASCII trace file first.tr in your favorite editor.
+We have not done so, thus we need to change into the top level directory of our repo and take a look at the ASCII trace file myfirst.tr in your favorite editor.